dustinpfister/blog_posts/_posts/js-innerhtml.md

 layout: post
 categories: js
 id: 359
-updated: 2019-09-06 19:03:16
+updated: 2020-07-17 11:58:51
-version: 1.27
+version: 1.28
 ---

-With client side javaScript projects the [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property of an element can be used as a way to create and append html with just a string representation of the desired markup.
-The nice thing about innerHtml is that it is very easy to use, but there are some security concerns with the use of innerHTML as well that are not a big deal when it comes to simple examples, but might present problems when working on a more complex project.
+With client side javaScript projects the [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property of an element reference can be used as a way to create and append additional HTML with just a string representation of the desired markup.
+This might often prove to be a more convenient way of adding HTML code to a page compared to creating nested nodes created with a method like [document.createElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) and the [append child](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) method of an element reference.

+The nice thing about innerHtml is that it is very easy to use, but there are some security concerns with the use of innerHTML as well that are not a big deal when it comes to simple JavaScript examples, but might present problems when working on a more complex project.
 That being said using innerHTML is not the only option when it comes to creating and adding elements in javaScript, so I have another post in which I get into [this subject in general](/2019/02/26/js-add-element/) if interested.
+However in this post I will be focusing mainly examples that showcase the use of innerHTML as the way to go about adding html code.

 <!-- more -->